NSW State Vegetation Type Map

 What is the State Vegetation Type Map?

-The State Vegetation Type Map (SVTM) is a regional-scale map of each of the three levels of the NSW vegetation classification hierarchy.
-It maps the distribution of each Plant Community Type, Vegetation Class and Vegetation Formation, across all tenures in NSW.
+The State Vegetation Type Map (SVTM) is a regional-scale map of the 3 levels of the NSW vegetation classification hierarchy.

-There are two separate map products.
+There are 2 separate map products.

-• The SVTM extant map shows the distribution of the vegetation classification types within the limits of present-day native vegetation cover, across all of NSW.
+1. The State Vegetation Type Map extant map shows the distribution of the plant community types within the limits of present-day native vegetation cover across New South Wales.

-• The SVTM pre-clearing map displays the likely distribution of types prior to the loss of native vegetation cover.
-The pre-clearing for central NSW is in preparation and due in 2023.
+2. The State Vegetation Type Map pre-clearing map displays the likely distribution of plant community types before the loss of native vegetation cover.
+The pre-clearing map for central New South Wales is currently in preparation.

-The SVTM helps government, business and the community to understand the composition and relative importance of native vegetation in their local area.
+The State Vegetation Type Map helps government, business and the community to understand the composition and relative importance of native vegetation in their local area.
 It helps decision makers to better recognise the different groupings of native vegetation in their area and make more informed land management or conservation investment decisions.

-By using the SVTM, land use planning and on-ground actions are better matched to the characteristics of the vegetation being managed.
+By using the map, land use planning and on-ground actions are better matched to the characteristics of the vegetation being managed.
 For example, it facilitates selection of the best native species mix to rehabilitate disturbed areas.

 How do I get the map?